WVam/CaptionStylingTool/README.md

   > * `raw_positions`: Defaults to `true`.
 If set to `false`, values given will be interpreted as relative to the full player area, not just the captions area (so, for example, `25` will correspond to a quarter of the entire player area, whereas with `raw_positions` set to `false` the correct number would be `24`).
 Positions outside of the captions area will be clamped.
   > * `correct_positions`: Only used if `raw_positions` is set to `false`.
 Defaults to `"none"`.
 If set to `"fullscreen"`, the positions defined through `ah` and `av` will be interpreted as relative to the video area in fullscreen (excluding the black padding stripes), using the `aspect_ratio` setting to determine the video's aspect ratio.
 If set to `"optimize"`, the positions will be changed to be as close as possible to the intended positions on both fullscreen and normal mode.

 * `ap`: Determines the anchor point of the subtitle.
-Can take the following values:
+Can be any of the following values:
   * `0`: Top left.
   * `1`: Top center.
   * `2`: Top right.